-Luxury travel in Budapest comes at a very low price at the Hungarian State Opera House.
+Updated for 2022!
+Luxury travel in Budapest comes at a very low price when you're touring the Hungarian State Opera House.

 We've adapted a new mantra when we're asked for travel advice these days and it goes something like this.
 When people say that they want to visit Paris, we always pause and ask if they're sure they don't mean Prague.
 It's no slight against Paris, but I think when it comes to European beauty, charm, romance, and cobblestones, most would-be visitors are craving Prague (and they don't even know it!)